 Together - Planned Parenthood at Midtown

-In an effort to visually depict these characteristics I chose the representation of hands, which I’ve observed to be a common tool to express comfort and support.
-I’ve found that actions including hugs or a gentle pat on the back can provide comfort in difficult situations.
+In an effort to visually depict these characteristics the artist chose the representation of hands, which she observed to be a common tool to express comfort and support.
+She found that actions including hugs or a gentle pat on the back can provide comfort in difficult situations.
 Similarly, a hug can also provide a sense of support, particularly in the context of holding or cradling someone.

 "The horseshoe shape was chosen to show support, specifically in how this pattern supports the the structure of the composition.
 The hands here are used as an abstraction of hugging, to provide a comforting feeling.
 I chose a sun representation to help depict a sense of warmth.
 The orange and red that was chosen will also help to provide a sense of warmth.
 The blue was added to balance the two warm colors so it doesn’t seem too warm.
 The rounded/curved shapes were to also add a sense of comfort.
 Typically, rounded shapes are seen as being comforting shapes as oppose to more square, sharp edged shapes."